danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 [g: how about algorithmic procedures instead of procedural logics? /w]

 ## setup()
-[g: feel free to add/change/delete stuff, i remeber you have a very simple flowchart which is your favorite, may be you wanna talk about it here? /w]
+[g: feel free to add/change/delete stuff, i remeber you have a very simple flowchart which is your favorite, may be you wanna talk about it here? + The Status Project by Heath Bunting /w]

 In chapter 3 - Infinite Loops, we have briefly introduced the computational diagram that is drafted by Mathematicians Ada Lovelace in 1842, which is often referred to the world's first computer program[^first].
 With an interest in numbers and arithmetical calculation, in particular Bernoulli numbers (B<sub>n</sub>), the sequence of rational numbers[^rational], the published diagram and the extensive notes of Ada Lovelace demonstrate the sophisticated step by step sequence of operations for solving mathematical problems.
 Such a diagram can be seen as instructions that can be executed by machine automatically, as she puts it, "I want to put something about Bernoulli’s numbers, in one of my Notes, as an example of how the implicit function may be worked out by the engine without human head & hands first.
 Give me the necessary formulae."[^ada2] The formulae is then further expanded as algorithmic procedures via a diagram.

 This chapter is more about algorithmic procedures that describe the steps and operations of a program and less specificially about the syntax of code.
 It is not dependent on specific software and library.
 An algorithm shows the operational steps in which, ideally, can be implemented by any programming languages or at least able to use it for communication.
 In other words, an algorithm illustrates the break down of procedural operations on how an operation moves from one step to another progressively.
 Perhaps at this point it is useful to think of the common analogy[^recipe], an algorithm as a cooking recipe to describe ordinary activities in everyday life.
 For example, what are the ingredients and procedures required when you bake a chocolate cake?

 But of course an algorithm is more than just steps and operations, as it has wider cultural and political consequences.
 As we learnt in previous chapters that programming is a form of abstraction that requires the selection of important details in which the way of implementation is inevitably embodied programmers' thinking and decision.
 If an algorithm is considered as the skeleton of how a program operates, then many of the cultural objects that we are using nowadays such as a mobile phone, a web browser, or even a voice assistant device embody the substrate of computing that produce a certain form of subjectivity that structures our experience.
 In his book *What Algorithms Want*, Ed Finn explores algorithm as a culture machine and argues that algorithm "operates both within and beyond the reflexive barrier of effective computability, producing culture at a macro-social level at the same time as it produces cultural objects, processes, and experiences."[^fin] Similary, scholar Taina Bucher asserts that algorithms have power and politics, and she argues that "they are fundamentally productive of new new ways of ordering the world".[^bucher] It becomes clear that algorithmic procedures play an important role in organizing digital culture, and it is not very easy to see through or describe them because they operate beyond what we see and they have accumulated and wider effects in the ordering of life, more than a cooking recipe.

 In this chapter we will introduce diagramming practice, especially flow charts as a means to elaborate the practical and conceptual aspects of algorithmic procedures.

 ## start()
 Flow charts is considered as a fundamental tool since the early days of computer programming.
 One of the uses is to illustrate computational operations and data processing for programming purpose by "converting the numerical method into a series of steps" [^Ferranti] logically.
 But flow charts are also considered as a representational diagram which can be also used for communicating complex logics between programmers and organizational units.